 Each committee will develop, submit, and carry out a work plan and budget annually, subject to its approval by the Board of Directors.
-The Board may from time to time task each committee with specific undertakings in accordance with the Institute's strategic plan.
+The Board may task each committee with specific undertakings in accordance with the Institute's strategic plan.

 Each committee shall hold no less than one meeting per year.
 Meetings of the committee shall be held at the discretion of the Chair or at the request of at least one-half (1⁄2) of the members of the Committee.
 At least fourteen (14) days' notice shall be given of the date, time, place, and agenda for meetings, unless in the case of an emergency.
-In order for an emergency meeting to be called, a minimum of twenty-four (24) hours' notice must be given and the unanimous agreement of ALL of Committee's members must be stated for the record.
+If an emergency meeting is to be called, a minimum of twenty-four (24) hours' notice must be given and the unanimous agreement of Committee's members must be stated for the record.